barrucadu/memo.barrucadu.co.uk/memos/representation-and-evaluation-of-typed-expressions.markdown

 -- | Evaluate an expression if it has no holes. eval1 :: [(String, Dynamic)] -> Exp1 -> Maybe Dynamic
 eval1 globals = go [] where
-  -- the local environment is a list of maybe values, with each new scope prepending a value; this -- means that the de Bruijn indices correspond with list indices go locals (Let1 _ b e) = (\dyn -> go (dyn:locals) e) =<< go locals b go locals (Bound1 _ n) = Just (locals !! n)
+  -- the local environment is a list of values, with each new scope prepending a value; this means -- that the de Bruijn indices correspond with list indices go locals (Let1 _ b e) = (\dyn -> go (dyn:locals) e) =<< go locals b go locals (Bound1 _ n) = Just (locals !! n)
   -- named variables come from the global environment